ministryofjustice/security-guidance/docs/it-security-technical-users-policy.md

 The MoJ ensures that all in house development, including development performed by third parties, is performed according to industry best practices and standards, as laid out in the Software Development Lifecycle Guide \(SDLC\).

-All MoJ developers **MUST** ensure they are aware of the importance of security when developing software and applications for MoJ use.
-The SDLC addresses the required methodology to be used in code development, and the security concerns that **MUST** be accounted for during the development lifecycle.
+All MoJ developers **SHALL** ensure they are aware of the importance of security when developing software and applications for MoJ use.
+The SDLC addresses the required methodology to be used in code development, and the security concerns that **SHALL** be accounted for during the development lifecycle.

 ## Security incident management